 Advanced leadership and management skills are also key to help you transition into a nursing home administration career.
 In most cases a master's degree will provide the additional training and education that employers look for in candidates seeking to make this nursing home administration career shift.

 Your day job isn't the only avenue for gaining experience that can be leveraged into a nursing home administrator role.
 If you've had volunteer experiences at hospitals or medical centers, you should take into consideration the valuable abilities you've gained.
 If not, you can always approach local organizations to find institutions that provide group orientation or training for potential volunteers on a recurring basis.
 Here's an example of health care volunteer requirements; an online search will usually show you similar information for local volunteer opportunities.

 2. Identify and Apply to a Program that prepares you for Licensure

-There are plenty of great Master of Science in Health Care Administration programs out there to choose from, but make sure that you're informed before committing your time and resources to a specific program or institution.
+There are plenty of great Master of Healthcare Administration programs out there to choose from, but make sure that you're informed before committing your time and resources to a specific program or institution.
 Do your research and search for a program that will prepare you for your particular state's licensure requirements.

 Investigate State Licensing Requirements

 Each state has its own requirements when it comes to approving courses of study in the health care field.
 Make sure the program you choose covers all of the topics necessary to prepare you for the license you expect to receive, and thoroughly examine the licensure qualifications for areas that may prevent you from obtaining your license.
 For example, in some states age restrictions are imposed.
 Possession of a bachelor's degree is often necessary.
 In addition, many areas will administer a background check before licensing.
 Conduct your research early so you don't have to repeat coursework or find out that a degree you've worked hard for isn't accepted by your state licensing board.
 Below are several Department of Health websites with additional information.
 Don't see your state listed?
 Search online for the Department of Health website in your local area.